 Part II: Contemporary Approaches to Formal Causation

 Petter Sandstad and Ludger Jansen

 Jani Hakkarainen and Markku Keinänen

 José Tomás Alvarado and Matthew Tugby

 Part IV: Formal Causation in Biology and Cognitive Sciences

 Christopher J. Austin

-Ludger Jansen is Acting Professor for Interdisciplinary Questions in Philosophy and Theology at the Ruhr University Bochum, as well as a private lecturer (Privatdozent) at the University of Rostock where he is head of the project "Formal Causation in Aristotle and Analytic Metaphysics and Philosophy of Science" funded by the German Research Foundation.
+Ludger Jansen teaches philosophy at the Centre for Philosophy of Science at the University of Münster and at the University of Rostock, where he was head of the project “Formal Causation in Aristotle and Analytic Metaphysics and Philosophy of Science” funded by the German Research Foundation.
 He is the author of Gruppen und Institutionen (2017) and Tun und Können (2015); and co-editor with Barry Smith of Biomedizinische Ontologie (2008) and with Christoph Jedan of Philosophische Anthropologie in der Antike (2010).

 Petter Sandstad is a doctoral student at the University of Rostock working on Aristotelian formal causation, and was a researcher on the project “Formal Causation in Aristotle and Analytic Metaphysics and Philosophy of Science” funded by the German Research Foundation.
 He has published papers on Socrates and Aristotle, as well as on contemporary metaphysics.